-The Apostle Saint Peter
+Apostle Peter

 Saint Peter, also known as Simon Peter, Simeon, Simon, Cephas, or Peter the Apostle, was one of Jesus Christ’s Twelve Apostles and one of the early Church’s founders.
+Saint Peter is historically regarded as the first bishop of Rome or pope, as well as the first patriarch of Antioch by Eastern Christian custom.

 The ancient Christian churches regard him as the father of the Roman Church and the Church of Antioch, but there is disagreement regarding the authority of his modern-day successors.
+He was a fisherman who rose to become the Apostles’ leader despite failing Jesus Christ on many occasions.

+Thousands of people were converted by his sermons, and he performed several miracles throughout his lifetime.
 Saint Paul and Saint Peter had a tumultuous relationship because they held contrasting opinions on the sociability of Jewish and Gentile Christians.

-Peter’s Early Life/Births
+Early Life/Births

 Simon was Saint Peter’s original name until Jesus gave him the name Peter.
 Saint Peter was born in the first century BC as Simon or Simeon, according to the New Testament.
 His name followed the Jewish custom of naming male children after a prominent patriarch from the Old Testament.
 Simon had no formal education and just spoke in Aramaic.